Rail Alphabet: Rail Alphabet 2

 In 2020, Network Rail announced that it had commissioned an updated version of the typeface.
 Designed by Margaret Calvert and Henrik Kubel, Rail Alphabet 2 (RA2) includes lighter versions of the lettering as well as italics for signage along with accompanying versions for use in printed matter and online.
 The redesign also includes new pictograms to depict services and facilities which did not exist in the 1960s when the original typeface was conceived – such as gender neutral toilets and vaping areas.
 In October 2020, Network Rail announced that starting with London Paddington, the updated RA2 typeface will replace Brunel for all signage on all Network Rail managed major stations on the network.
 Network Rail will also begin using the typeface for corporate communications.

-In May 2021, as part of the Williams Rail Review, it was announced that the new government body Great British Railways (GBR) will introduce Rail Alphabet 2 on the rail network, replacing the many different typefaces used on railway signage since privatisation.
+In May 2021, as part of the Williams-Shapps review, it was announced that the new government body Great British Railways (GBR) will introduce Rail Alphabet 2 on the rail network, replacing the many different typefaces used on railway signage since privatisation.
+The printed version of the review was the first official document to use the typeface.